icn-team/android-sdk/README.md

 ## Android SDK ##

 This is the hICN Distillery software distribution for Android.
-It is in charge of pulling together all the necessary modules to build a full hICN software suite for arm64 Android arch.
+It is in charge of pulling together all the necessary modules to build a full hICN software suite for arm64 and x86 Android arch.

 ## Dependencies ##